Welcome Home Guide

 - 2 min read

-A FEW NOTES ABOUT welcome home's:
+A FEW NOTES ABOUT WELCOME HOME'S:

 How does scheduling welcome homes work?

 We will schedule for any time 4 weeks after your due date.
-You will just need to keep in touch with me on updates when when you have arrived home in the chance we need to reschedule due to early or late arrival. i need atleast a months advance for scheduling welcome home photos.
+You will just need to keep in touch with me on updates when when you have arrived home in the chance we need to reschedule due to early or late arrival.

 Here's some tips below that I've learned to capture the best pictures as possible!